Imported foodstuffs and utility articles must comply with the requirements of Swiss foodstuffs legislation.

 Foodstuffs may be imported into Switzerland without certification.
 Special provisions apply to foodstuffs of animal origin from third countries in order to prevent animal diseases from being brought into the country.
 The specific import provisions can be found under Import.

-Certification is, however, mandatory for the import of wild mushrooms from Eastern Europe, guar gum from India and certain foodstuffs from Japan.
+Certification is, however, mandatory for the import of wild mushrooms from Eastern Europe and guar gum from India.

 Special import provisions